brightio/penelope/README.md

 * consider autorunning bash -l on new shells
 * better way to handle duplicate downloads
 ### Limitations
-* emojis don't appear on mate-terminal (parrot OS)
+* For the emojis to be shown correctly, the fonts-noto-color-emoji package should be installed.
+It is installed by default on many distros but not on parrot OS.
+May consider removing emojis altogether.
-* download command: path links are not clickable on qterminal (Kali Linux)
+* When downloading files via the download menu command, clickable links with the downloaded files are presented.
+However the links are not clickable on the qterminal (Kali Linux).
 * penelope menu commands and PTY autoresize operate on the same socket.
 This could be an advantage but it has a side effect that for example if nano is open on target, then detaching the session and attempt a download, penelope copes with that by sending Ctrl-Z -> Ctrl-E -> Ctrl-U. Then must run fg to get the process back.
 Maybe consider to spawn extra socket for controling the session in the future.
 However, if before executing a menu command, the target's terminal if left on a clear state, then there is no problem.
 ## Thanks to
 * [Cristian Grigoriu - @crgr](https://github.com/crgr) for inspiring me to automate the PTY upgrade process.
 This is how this project was born.